strangelookingnerd/compuware-strobe-measurement-plugin/README.md

 ## Product Assistance

-BMC provides assistance to customers with its documentation, the BMC Support website, and via telephonic conversations with the Customer Support team.
+BMC provides assistance to customers with its documentation, the BMC Support website, and via telephone calls with the Customer Support team.

-### BMC Support Center
+### BMC Support Central

-You can access information for BMC products via our Support site, [https://support.bmc.com](https://support.bmc.com/).
+You can access information about BMC products via our Support site, [https://support.bmc.com](https://support.bmc.com/).
 Support Central provides access to critical information about your BMC products.
 You can review frequently asked questions, read or download documentation, access product fixes, or e-mail your questions or comments.
 The first time you access Support Central, you must register and obtain a password.
 The registration is free.

 ### Contacting Customer Support

 At BMC, we strive to make our products and documentation the best in the industry.
 Feedback from our customers helps us maintain our quality standards.
-If you need support services, please obtain the following information before calling BMC's 24-hour telephone support:
+If you need support services, please obtain the following information before calling BMC/'s 24-hour telephone support:

 - The Jenkins pipeline job output that contains any error messages or pertinent information.

 - The name, release number, and build number of your product.
 This information is displayed in the installed extensions page.
-Apply the filter, BMC, to display all of the installed BMC extension.
+Apply the filter, BMC, to display all the installed BMC extensions.

-- Environment information, such as the operating system and release on which the Workbench for Eclipse CLI is installed.
+- Environment information, such as the operating system and release on which the BMC AMI DevX Workbench for Eclipse CLI is installed.

 You can contact BMC in one of the following ways:

-#### Web
+### Web

-You can report issues via the BMC Support site: [https://support.bmc.com](https://support.bmc.com/).
+You can report issues via the BMC Support website: [https://support.bmc.com](https://support.bmc.com/).

 Note: Please report all high-priority issues by phone.